 5. What is gene therapy?
 Illustrate using the example of adenosine deaminase (ADA) deficiency.

-Gene therapy refers to a collection of methods and technologies allowing correction or replacement of a defective or dysfunctional gene.
+Gene therapy refers to a collection of methods and technologies allowing the correction or replacement of a defective or dysfunctional gene.
 While correcting, a normal gene is transferred into the individual's embryo to replace and perform the function of the original defective gene.
 One well-established example of gene therapy is ADA deficiency.
-This is caused by the deletion of a gene encoding for enzyme adenosine deaminase.
+This is caused by the deletion of a gene encoding for the enzyme adenosine deaminase.
 The gene therapy for ADA deficiency was carried out in a 4-year-old patient by the following method:

 1. The lymphocytes of a patient were grown in a culture in vitro.